 The Serial Number must be included.
 Serial Number maps to "Fødselsnummer".
-Relying Parties who are authorized may obtain the "Fødselsnummer" from CA, through the Commfides "UNID service".
+Relying Parties who are authorized may obtain the "Fødselsnummer" from CA, through the Commfides "UNID service" as defined in "The SEID Project Task 2 - Grensesnitt for tilgang til oppslagstjenester".